Kate Lyn Sheil

 Kate Lyn Sheil (born June 13, 1985) is an American actress.
-She has had roles in independent films like You're Next, V/H/S, The Color Wheel, The Sacrament, and House of Cards.
+She has had roles in independent films like You're Next, V/H/S, The Color Wheel, The Sacrament, and the Netflix series House of Cards.

 Early life

 Sheil was born and raised in Jersey City, New Jersey.
 She studied at New York University's Tisch School of the Arts, graduating in 2006 with a B.F.A. in acting.
 She also studied acting at the Lee Strasberg Theatre and Film Institute.

 Career

 In 2016, after her film Kate Plays Christine premiered at the Sundance Film Festival, she was dubbed "the Meryl Streep of the micro-budget film community" by Rolling Stone.

 In 2020, Sheil starred in She Dies Tomorrow directed by Amy Seimetz, which was initially set to premiere at South by Southwest in March 2020; however, the festival was scrapped due to the COVID-19 pandemic.
 The film was released by Neon via video on demand on August 7, 2020.

 In 2023, Sheil starred in The Seeding directed by Barnaby Clay, which premiered at the Tribeca Film Festival in June 2023.